 The religion of Islam has taught rules of etiquettes and manners covering every aspect of life which are applicable for the whole society, the old, the young, men and women.

-Also referred as: Etiquettes, Behaviour, Politeness, Civility, Habits, Ways, Practices, Conduct, Modesty, Humbleness
+Also referred to as: Etiquettes, Behaviour, Politeness, Civility, Habits, Ways, Practices, Conduct, Modesty, Humbleness

 Marwah